stcarrez/swagger-ada/README.md

 The Ada client support has been integrated in [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).

-The Swagger Ada library is a small support library for the Ada code generator provided by Swagger Codegen.
+The OpenAPI Ada library is a small support library for the Ada code generator provided by OpenAPI Generator.
 The library provides support to serialize the data, make HTTP requests and support the [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification). specific operations or types.